-Box Office hours: Mon: 10am - 5pm, Tues - Fri: 10am - 8pm, Sat: 12pm - 8pm (closed Sundays).
-SUBSCRIBE to our season: 403-294-7447
+Box Office (summer) hours: Mon: 10am - 5pm, Tues - Fri: 10am - 6pm, Sat: 12pm - 6pm (closed Sundays).

 General Accessibility

-In partnership with Trico Homes and CWB Wealth Management, Theatre Calgary is proud to work with Inside Out Theatre to offer select performances accessible to everyone.
+Theatre Calgary is proud to work with Inside Out Theatre to offer select performances accessible to everyone.

-This year we offer ASL Interpreted performances, Relaxed performances, and Audio Description performances.
+This year we offer ASL Interpreted performances, Relaxed Environment performances, and Audio Description performances.
 See more information and dates below.

 ASL Interpreted Performances